Technology and problem solving is embedded in my DNA.

 And with every job learning and developing myself to become better.

 But I think I've learned to most at home.
-The most exiting thing I've learned was the use of PIC microcontrollers about 13 years ago.
+The most exiting thing I've learned was the use of PIC microcontrollers.

-I already had a lot of experience programming, so it was not that difficult to learn the PIC Basic language.
+Already having experience programming, it was not difficult to learn the PIC Basic language.

 But the possibilities of simply cramming some lines of code into a single chip opened up a whole new world for me.